flexwie/limoio/README.md

 # limo.io
-A shopware written in NodeJS
+A shopware written in NodeJS using only API calls on the frontend

 TODO